jflam/bikeR/README.md

 * Computing normalized power for a ride
 * Generating power reports that contain the peak 5s, 1min, 5min, and FTP for your ride.

+Update: 11/12/2015 - after over 5 years, I'm going to start work on creating an R notebook that contains the updated library with some additional analysis.

 3rd Party Software
 ------------------